 (1) Obtain a humane trap

-Note: Traps can be borrowed from a rescue group (usually with a refundable deposit), rented from feed stores or animal control departments, or purchased in feed stores, large hardware stores or online.
+Note: Traps can be borrowed from a rescue group (usually with a refundable deposit) or purchased at hardware stores or online.
 Tomahawk is the preferred brand because its design is easiest to use, but Hav-a-Hart is also effective.
 Stores may call them raccoon traps, but they are the right size for adults.
-Kitten traps are also available, from rescue groups (e.g. a squirrel sized trap).
+Kitten traps are also available, from rescue groups (e.g., a squirrel-sized trap).

 - For ferals, have a recovery cage prepared at home to transfer the feral cat into.